RockoonTechnologies/Altmanager/README.md

 # Altmanager
-a lib that easily helps with BMP280 operation
+A lib that easily helps with BMP280 operation in terms of rockets.

+#### Features:
+- Set custom base altitude
+- Raw measurements
+- Does the sensor setup for you!
+- Easy to use
+- Polling (for rockets)

 ### Special thanks to Om0r (https://github.com/Om0r)